 The river tributaries played a central and decisive role in the battle.
 They were the reason that battle was drawn at Tewkesbury: the Lancastrian army had hoped to cross the Severn at Gloucester but the Yorkist force stood in their way, so they had tried to pass ahead of them by pressing further north.
 When the Lancastrian battle-formation was broken and the Yorkists set about a rout, the remnant of King Henry’s force fled for the Severn bank knowing that if they crossed it they might fight another day.
 Most were cut down by the waterside, or were drowned.
 The battlefield also lay in the shadow of the Benedictine abbey of Tewkesbury its own precincts bordered by the same river tributaries.
 In the rout some struck out for the abbey, although for the Lancastrians the only sanctuary they found was a burial place on sacred ground.

 So Beau and team came in search of both the Wars of the Roses and the monastic tradition.
 It was the last truly hot weekend of the summer and they waded into the Swilgate south of the abbey grounds with the excitement of a day at the seaside.
 Perhaps those Civil War sites are very willing with their secrets but here it was slow going.
-By the half-day mark, the low-lying murky water had offered up only some very eclectic signs of 20th-century life: a roadworker’s lantern and a cache of printers’ letterpress type.
+By the half-day mark, the low-lying murky water had offered up only some very eclectic signs of twentieth-century life: a roadworker’s lantern and a cache of printers’ letterpress type.
 Early afternoon took us no further back in time but gave us the basis for a narrative: a World War 2 era firewarden’s tin helmet, a testament to the six-year vigil that watched over the abbey tower.

 Predictably perhaps, it was only as the light finally began to fade, and even the ebullient Beau looked less than comfortable seven hours into his wet-suit, that the river offered a tantalising hint of medieval Tewkesbury.
 Pressed deep into a wedge of silt, the detector led to hand-worked pins and studs surrounding the remains of leather strips – straps? – of early date.
 Naturally, given it was now past 7pm, there was an immediate and unspoken agreement to interpret them as battlefield artefacts.
 An archer’s arm-guard: sure thing!
 For this monastic historian, it was the less romantic but (much) more plausible provenance of a block of dressed stone we also recovered that almost made the wait worthwhile.